OutSystems/docs-support/src/error/mabs/mabs-gen-40020.md

 ## Cause

 MABS doesn't allow the used Android Build Tools version to be modified.
-This version may be being modified using the `android-buildToolsVersion` preference in the Extensibility Configurations or in a specialised hook (Gradle plugin/script or more) inside a Cordova plugin.
+This version may be being modified using the `android-buildToolsVersion` preference in the Extensibility Configurations or in a specialized hook (Gradle plugin/script or more) inside a Cordova plugin.

 ## Impact